Constitutional monarchy: Modern constitutional monarchy

 As originally conceived, a constitutional monarch was head of the executive branch and quite a powerful figure even though their power was limited by the constitution and the elected parliament.
 Some of the framers of the U.S. Constitution may have envisioned the president as an elected constitutional monarch, as the term was then understood, following Montesquieu's account of the separation of powers.

-The present-day concept of a constitutional monarchy developed in the United Kingdom, where a democratically elected parliament and its leader, the prime minister, exercise true power while a monarch remains as a titular position.
-To reflect a more egalitarian social order, a constitutional monarch may be given a title such as "servant of the people."
+The present-day concept of a constitutional monarchy developed primarily in the United Kingdom, where a democratically elected parliament and the executive government formed from the ranks of the majority party, led by a prime minister, exercise true power while the monarch remains as a largely vestigial and constrained position (in the Commonwealth nations, the monarch is bound to take the advice of his or her government ministers, and has very limited 'reserve powers').

+Nations of the Commonwealth and European democracies are where much of the working out of the contours and limits of constitutional monarchs' powers has been done, primarily over the last century.
 In the course of France's July Monarchy, Louis-Philippe I was styled "King of the French" rather than "King of France".
 Following the unification of Germany, Otto von Bismarck rejected the British model.
 In the constitutional monarchy established under the Constitution of the German Empire which Bismarck inspired, the Kaiser retained considerable actual executive power, while the Imperial Chancellor needed no parliamentary vote of confidence and ruled solely by the imperial mandate.
 However, this model of constitutional monarchy was discredited and abolished following Germany's defeat in the First World War.
 Later, Fascist Italy could also be considered a constitutional monarchy, in that there was a king as the titular head of state while actual power was held by Benito Mussolini under a constitution.
 This eventually discredited the Italian monarchy and led to its abolition in 1946.
 After the Second World War, surviving European monarchies almost invariably adopted some variant of the constitutional monarchy model originally developed in Britain.

 A parliamentary democracy may be a constitutional monarchy or a republic, differing only in terms of titles and rules of succession rather than in substantial exercise of power.
-In both cases, the titular head of state – monarch or president – serves the traditional role of embodying and representing the nation, while the government is carried on by a cabinet composed predominantly of elected Members of Parliament.
+In both cases, the titular head of state – monarch or president – serves the traditional role of embodying and representing the nation, while the government is carried on by a cabinet enjoying the support - or at least the toleration - of a majority of Members of Parliament.

 However, three important factors distinguish monarchies such as the United Kingdom from systems where greater power might otherwise rest with Parliament.
 These are: